Generalized splines on arbitrary graphs: Decomposing as an intersection

 Given a connected graph $G$, we could also use Theorem \ref{theorem: union of graphs} to describe $R_G$ in terms of the generalized splines for cycles as follows.
 Fix a spanning tree $T$ for $G$.
 For each edge $e \in E(G) - E(T)$ let $C_e$ denote the unique cycle contained in $T \cup \{e\}$.
 (This cycle exists and is unique by a classical result in graph theory \cite[Pages 68--69]{W}.)
 Let $C_e'$ be the graph containing the cycle $C_e$ as one connected component and the rest of the vertices of $G$ as the other connected components.
 Then

 by Theorem \ref{theorem: union of graphs}.

 However a natural row-reduction of the GKM matrix of $G$ proves this intersection directly.
-To motivate our approach, we return to the complete graph on four vertices with principal-ideal edge-labels from Example \ref{example: arbitrary K_4}.
+To motivate our approach, we return to the complete graph on four vertices with principal-ideal edge--labels from Example \ref{example: arbitrary K_4}.
 The system of equations in Figure \ref{fig 3.2} is consistent precisely when $\spl{q}{}=(q_{1,2}, q_{1,3}, q_{1,4}, q_{2,3}, q_{3,4}) \in R^5$ satisfies the following homogenous system of equations: